It’s Day 5 of the 29 Days to Great Sex series, and today we’re going to talk about how to awaken your body!

 Sex has long been a really really hard part of my marriage since we got married.
 No matter what we’ve tried – it’s not getting better.
 It’s worse.
 Yesterday’s blog post about lies was painful.
 It felt like you’d listened in on my internal monologue and aired it to everyone.
 I was really upset – and thankful.I might have to make cue cards to remind me of the truths you shared.I asked hubby to do this 29 days with me.
 He jumped at the chance – because he knows how much of a struggle this is with me.
 And tonight we started.Wow – we haven’t talked like that in so long.
 It was amazing.
 Although we have a long way to go, thank you for making it possible for us to open the lines of communication.Tonight, I want to cry because I feel like maybe, just maybe, there’s hope I’ll become the woman that God intends me to be, the woman that my DH prayed for, the woman I should be.BTW, I couldn’t think of 5.
 DH suggested some of his top parts, but I had a hard time accepting them.
 I really did.
 I could only come up with one.
 And that was a hard one to think of.
 It’s much easier to like the inside me.
 The outside me – I don’t know how.
 But thank you for making me think of it – to start looking at myself.

 I’m so glad that she feels like they’re finally able to communicate, and that there may be light at the end of the tunnel.
-Today I want to give you a challenge that will hopefully give you even more confidence and encouragement.
+Today I want to give you a challenge that will hopefully give you even more confidence and encouragement–as you awaken your body.
 Here’s how:

 Light some candles, get a space heater to make sure your bedroom is comfortable, and put some massage oil on the bed.
 Now take a timer and set it for 15 minutes.
 For the next 15 minutes, while you lie still, ask your husband to explore your body, without any anticipation that you will actually orgasm.
 And you can’t make love!
 This isn’t foreplay.
 This is just play.
 He can touch you where he wants.
 But here are the rules: